Terms used:

 Reverse Order

-Competitors will be assigned to skate the second Segment in reverse order of the results from the first Segment
+Competitors will be assigned to skate the second Segment in reverse order of the results from the first Segment.
+In the case of a tie, the start order of the tied competitors will be determined by a random draw.

 General for Draws for all Segments